 In this article, we will break down the essential differences between these two operating systems and cover some specifications about each.
 To learn more about the different types of hosting packages that HostGator offers, check out this article, Hosting Price Chart.

 Jump to a Section:

-Although a common type of operating system for web development, the Windows operating system is not commonly needed for most average hosting users.
+Although a common operating system for web development, the Windows operating system is not commonly needed for most average hosting users.
 Generally speaking, Windows OS users have specific requirements for doing so.
 In most cases, especially in the shared hosting environment, you will be just fine using the Linux OS.

-Since most Windows users know that they need one, we won't go too deep into why, however, below is a list of applications that require you to have a Windows server.
-If you are not running one of the applications below you should be okay using a Linux OS.
+Since most Windows users know that they need one, we won't go too deep into why; however, below is a list of applications that require you to have a Windows server.
+If you are not running one of the applications below, you should be okay using a Linux OS.

-Windows applications which require a Windows server:
+Windows applications that require a Windows server:

 - ASP Classic